Code-dot-mil/code.mil/_pages/index.md

     alt: "DoD Project Owners:"
     text: Learn more about open source in DoD
   button:
-    text: Submit Project
+    text: Get Started
-    href: //docs.google.com/forms/d/e/1FAIpQLSebDzfqkH8ANSuqQFqValypmceVxNfEzOxMURfQQBAt4IgFQw/viewform?usp=sf_link
+    href: /getting-started
-    external: true

 graphics:
   - image:
     src: /assets/uswds/img/circle-124.png
     alt: ''
     title: Connect with us.
     description: We believe that software created by the government should be shared with the public, and we want to collaborate with civic minded peers to make this happen.
-Reach out to us to start the discussion!<br><a href='mailto:code@dds.mil' class="usa-button usa-button-small">code@dds.mil</a>
+Reach out to us to start the discussion!<br><a href='mailto:{{site.email}}' class="usa-button usa-button-small">{{site.email}}</a>
   - image:
     src: /assets/uswds/img/circle-124.png
     alt: ''